lamg/pmproxy/README.md

 There are several important parts of this program:

-- Connection parameters assignation (pmproxy.go and the files implementing the types and procedures used there).
+- Incoming connection handling (pmproxy.go and the files implementing the types and procedures used there).
 	- (TODO be more specific here) connector.go
-- The interface for handling PMProxy.Rd so it can be serialized, deserialized and managed in runtime.
+	- Quota is separated from consumption manager, because is a static resource that can be asociated to a matcher.
+The administrator has to ensure of associate quota and consumption manager using the same predicate, if he wants them to be associated.
+- Connection handling configuration while running or booting.
+	- res_admin.go

 ## PMProxy deployment